Azure/fleet/docs/troubleshooting/README.md

         version: v1
 ```

-from looking at the **work status** and specifically the **manifestConditions** section we could see that the namespace could not be applied but the deployment within the namespace got propagated from hub to the member cluster correctly.
+From looking at the **work status** and specifically the **manifestConditions** section we could see that the namespace could not be applied but the deployment within the namespace got propagated from hub to the member cluster correctly.
 In this case to solve this issue maybe delete the existing namespace on the member cluster but that's upto the user to decide since the namespace could already contain resources within it.

 ### How and where to find the correct Work resource?